 Prescribing Medical Cannabis to Your Patients

-A health care practitioner includes physicians in all provinces and territories, and nurse practitioners in provinces and territories where supporting cannabis for medical purposes is permitted under their scope of practice.
+A healthcare practitioner includes physicians in all provinces and territories, and nurse practitioners in provinces and territories where supporting cannabis for medical purposes are permitted under their scope of practice.

-The authorization/prescription is registered with a Health Canada Licensed Producer under the ACMPR.
-The licensed producer will ship the patient their medical cannabis by mail order or courier to their residence.
+The authorization/prescription is registered with a Health Canada licensed seller under the ACMPR.
+The licensed seller will ship the patient their medical cannabis by mail order or courier to their residence.

 How Do I know My Patient is Appropriate for Cannabis as a Treatment Option?

 Healthcare practitioners considering prescribing medical cannabis to their patients should note that cannabis is not a first-line therapy for any medical condition.
 However, recently has been recommended as a third-line treatment in neuropathic pain by the Canadian Pain Society (CPS).